Edgecumbe Flood Action

 Due to the nature of class actions, the first stage of the proceedings can take between twelve months to three years or more from its commencement.

-How much will it cost me to participate in the Edgecumbe Flood Claims Class Action?
+How much will it cost me to participate in the Edgecumbe Flood Claims Action?

 What are the benefits of a class action?